-The American Association of Physical Anthropologists awards seven prizes to outstanding presentations at the annual meeting whose first author is a student member.
+The American Association of Physical Anthropologists awards prizes to outstanding presentations at the annual meeting whose first author is a student member.

 For an excellent poster or podium presentation – unrestricted topic

 For an excellent poster or podium presentation on bones or teeth

 For an excellent poster or podium presentation on primatology

 For excellent poster and podium presentations that are judged to best implement either traditional or state-of-the-art anatomical methodologies in innovative anthropological research (subject to co-funding by the Association of Anatomists).

 There are many more excellent student poster and podium presentations than we have named awards.
 As the result a number of Honorable Mention Prizes are awarded each year.

 Eligibility: To be eligible for a prize, a paper or poster must meet the following criteria:

 Application Process: A summary of your presentation, following the guidelines below must be submitted online by March 1, 2018.
 The online submission for this will be available AFTER all submission decisions are e-mailed in late December.
 This requirement replaces the need for a full manuscript.